AndyObtiva/glimmer-dsl-libui/README.md

 - Immediate Mode (semi-declaratively via `on_draw` listener dynamic shapes): useful for more dynamic paths that will definitely change very often.
 Open an `on_draw` listener block that receives an [`area_draw_params`](#area-draw-params) argument and nest `path` and figures like `rectangle` and all drawing logic is generated automatically.
 Path proxy objects are destroyed (thrown-away) at the end of drawing, thus having less memory overhead for drawing thousands of dynamic paths.

 Note that when nesting an `area` directly underneath `window` (without a layout control like `vertical_box`), it is automatically reparented with `vertical_box` in between the `window` and `area` since it would not show up on Linux otherwise.

+Also, note that Canvas graphics performance is a bit slow today due to the Ruby LibUI binding making Canvas drawing calls with FFI.
+There is currently work under way to re-implement the Canvas drawing calls with C Native Extensions, which should speed up performance by 10x-100x once fully implemented.
+Still, if the `area` control is needed to paint simple or mostly static graphics that do not change much (not updating more than once a second), then current `area` performance should be more than fast enough for those needs.

 Here is an example of a declarative `area` with a stable path (you may copy/paste in [`girb`](#girb-glimmer-irb)):